Longtime Baltimore Orioles owner Peter Angelos dies at 94

 “He’s always had an interest in politics, especially foreign policy.
 That, and his involvement with baseball, made it a natural thing,” said John Angelos, a son and the Orioles’ current chairman and CEO.

 The Orioles never won a World Series with Angelos as their owner.
 The team finally ended a run of 14 consecutive losing seasons in 2012, reaching the postseason under manager Buck Showalter.
 Baltimore made it to the American League Championship Series in 2014.
-But in 2018 the bottom fell out when the Orioles finished 47-115, the worst record in the majors and worst since the franchise relocated from St. Louis in 1954.
+But in 2018 the bottom fell out when the Orioles finished 47-115, the worst record in the majors and the franchise’s worst since it relocated from St. Louis in 1954.

 Showalter was fired, and a major rebuild began the following season under rookie manager Brandon Hyde.
 The Orioles capped a swift rise from their rebuild by winning 101 games and a division title in 2023.